 Blogger vs WordPress is a never ending comparison.
 People all over the world are curious to know the major differences between Blogger platform and WordPress.

 Are you searching for a detailed guide on starting a WordPress blog?
-Are you confused between choosing Blogger Vs WordPress?
+Are you confused choosing between Blogger and WordPress?
 And do you want to know why self hosted WordPress sites are better than Blogger?
 Then you are in the right place.

 In this guide I’m going to show you why WordPress is better for your business and I’ll also give you a simple step by step guide on how to install WordPress on Bluehost (one of the most reliable hosting services).

-Are you ready to find out the difference between Blogger vs WordPress?
+Are you ready to find out the difference between Blogger and WordPress?
 Let’s get started.

 Table of Contents